ISP

 the midterm delivery of system analysis and design (MS2-D2Gr)

-the final document and software delivery (MS3Gr = 0.5*MS3-D3Gr +
+the final document and software delivery (MS3Gr = 0.5 * MS3-D3Gr

-0.5*MS3-D4Gr), and the final public presentation of the project
++ 0.5 * MS3-D4Gr), and the final public presentation of the

-(MS4Gr = 0.5*TechAss + 0.5*BusAss).
-The TechAss is the technical
+project (MS4Gr = 0.5 * TechAss + 0.5 * BusAss).
+The TechAss is

-the Business assessment of the project made by a CEO or
+the BusAss is the Business assessment of the project

-similar position belonging to a real company.
-It will be
+made by a CEO or similar position belonging to a real company.

-computed according to the formula:
+It will be computed according to the formula:

 Honour Code